jeras/verilator/docs/guide/exe_verilator.rst

 .. option:: --prefix <topname>

    Specifies the name of the top level class and makefile.
-Defaults to V prepended to the name of the :vlopt:`--top` option, or V prepended to the first Verilog filename passed on the command line.
+Defaults to :command:`V` prepended to the name of the :vlopt:`--top` option, or :command:`V` prepended to the first Verilog filename passed on the command line.

 .. option:: --private